-The attorneys at Field Law have a meticulous eye for detail, which is important in the area of succession law.
+The attorneys at Field Law in Gonzales, LA have a meticulous eye for detail, which is important in the area of succession law.
 We make sure that no aspect of a case is overlooked because every case deserves a thorough approach.
 It’s also important for us to remain approachable to our clients, so we take the time to answer all our client’s questions to make sure they understand what’s going on with their case.

 Sometimes called “probate,” in other states, succession is the process of transferring a deceased person’s estate to their heirs in Louisiana.
 The state has made many laws and regulations to make sure that the deceased person’s wishes are honored if they are mentioned in their will.
 Succession law includes things like the validation of wills, how an executor is appointed, and how disputes between heirs are resolved.